All Episodes

 Go ahead, sir.

-Well, and Sean, right on right on Greg's point, and and what you said earlier, you know, about the the Dems and those uh never Trumpers who are gonna come after President Trump if he chooses to uh replace uh attorney general Jeff Sessions.
+Well, and, Sean, right on Greg's point and what you said earlier, you know, about the Dems and those never-Trumpers who are going to come after President Trump if he chooses to replace Attorney General Jeff Sessions.

 So their argument is false on its face.

-But they can't make this argument that this is the massacre when Sessions really has already recused himself from everything Russia and it appears everything else.
+But they can't make this argument that this is a massacre when Sessions really has already recused himself from everything Russia and it appears everything else.

 So this is a problem about having the right people in place in your administration to get the job done.